-The current one-stop system operates via a Memorandum of Understanding (MOU) and a Infrastructure Funding Agreement (IFA) signed by all partners.
-The MOU and IFA lists all partners, their roles and responsibilities and their resource contributions (see Attachment #5 MOU & IFA).
-Note: Area 18 One-Stop Certification/Monitoring Procedures are also included in Attachment #5.
+The current one-stop system operates via a Memorandum of Understanding (MOU) and an Infrastructure Funding Agreement (IFA) signed by all partners.
+The MOU and IFA lists all partners, their roles and responsibilities and their resource contributions (see Attachment #5).
+Please note that included in Attachment #5 is Area 18's One-Stop Certification/Monitoring Procedures.